The building in which PARC (ex Scuderie Granducali in Florence) resides was originally constructed as horse stables for the grand duke of Florence.

 I observed the performers with my video camera immersing myself in their journey towards self expression.
 Thanks to an almost seamless transition between each performance it was a week spent mostly in silence.
 Not only the movement of body in space but also the sensitivity of the dancers’ faces became my point of study.
 Below is a series of fragments from this experience.

-See also my interviews with choreographers/dancers Davide Valrosso and Alice Nardi on this blog including a reportage from their performances at PLATFORM A35.
-Next and final interview coming up from the event will be Francesca Lombardo.
+See also my interviews with choreographers/dancers Davide Valrosso and Francesca Lombardo on this blog including a reportage from their performances at PLATFORM A35.
 Go to the bottom up the page if you would like to sign up as a follower of my blog.

 Photo of dancer Lucrezia Gabrieli by Karin Grand